nolo28mokgosi/nolo28mokgosi.github.io/blog/2022-03-27-Introduction-to-c4.md

 In some cases especially in projects, we need to present multiple applications in a single picture.
 Because C4 Core Diagrams focuses on a a static view of a **single system**, it might not be relevant.

-In my experience, this is one of the simple pictures to design provided you have core diagrams of all application within your organisation.
+In my experience, this is one of the simple pictures to design provided you have core diagrams of all application within your organization.

 ### Dynamic Diagram